-London is filled with Instagram opportunities.
+London is filled with perfect Instagram opportunities.
 Just take a look at my Instagram page and you’ll see I’m forever taking photos of the city.
 From pretty mews houses to grand architecture and world-class street art, there are so many beautiful things to capture.
 Our second episode of Victoria’s Insider Guide to London is all about the best places to Instagram in London.
-From where to find those popular colourful houses to discovering unique angles on the big landmarks, the video is filled with tips about the most Instagrammable places in London.
-And for some tips on where to stay in London, don’t miss my guide to London’s most hipster hotels.
+From where to find those popular colourful houses to discovering unique angles on the big landmarks, the video and this blog post is filled with tips about the most Instagrammable places in London.
+And for some ideas on where to stay in London, don’t miss my guide to London’s most hipster hotels.
 Enjoy your London Instagram tour.

 1. Big Ben